minakdr/Rotten-Tomatoes-Certified-Fresh-Movies-Dataset-September-2024-Edition-/README.md

-# Rotten-Tomatoes-Certified-Fresh-Movies-Dataset-September-2024-Edition-
-Rotten Tomatoes Movies Dataset by Genre (Updated: September 9, 2024)  This dataset contains 947 entries of movies from Rotten Tomatoes, categorized by genre.
-It includes:  Title: Movie name Audience Score: Viewer rating percentage Critic Score: Critic rating percentage Genre: Movie genre Ideal for analyzing trends and ratings across various genres.
+# Rotten-Tomatoes-Certified-Fresh-Movies-Dataset-September-(Updated: September 9, 2024)
+This dataset provides a detailed compilation of 947 Certified Fresh movies from Rotten Tomatoes, organized by genre.
+Each entry includes comprehensive data on:
+Title: The name of the movie
+Audience Score: The percentage rating from viewers Critic Score: The percentage rating from critics
+Genre: The genre classification of the movie
+The dataset covers a diverse range of genres, including action, horror, comedy, romance, documentary, animation, crime, sci-fi, and fantasy.
+This curated dataset is valuable for analysts, researchers, and film enthusiasts interested in examining trends and insights into critically acclaimed films.